rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 Please see `Regression_Testing/README.txt` for how to automatically run Forvis on all ELF files in a directory tree such as `Test_Programs/`.

+Note: the default build excludes the RISC-V F and D extensions (single- and double-precision floating point).
+When you run the regression, it will expectedly fail on all the ISA tests for F and D (having 'uf' and 'ud' in the filenames of the tests).

 ----------------------------------------------------------------